The Generation-Recognition Asymmetry: Six Dimensions of a Fundamental Divide in Formal Language Theory: Introduction

 \subsection{Contributions}

 This paper makes seven contributions:

 \begin{enumerate} \labelenumi{\arabic{enumi}.}

-\item A systematic identification and analysis of \textbf{six independent dimensions} of the generation-recognition asymmetry (§4). \item Two dimensions --- \textbf{directionality} (D3, §4.3) and \textbf{temporality} (D6, §4.6) --- that have not previously been identified as dimensions of this asymmetry, despite being well-studied in their own right: the literature on parsing strategies (LL vs.~LR, top-down vs.~bottom-up) has not been connected to the generation-recognition divide, and the surprisal framework has not been framed as formalizing the temporal dimension of the asymmetry. \item A critique of the naive ``generation easy, parsing hard'' characterization: the real asymmetry is structural (the recognizer's difficulty is imposed, the generator's is chosen), not a simple difficulty gap (§1.3). \item An original connection between the \textbf{surprisal theory} of \citet{hale2001probabilistic} and \citet{levy2008expectation} and the temporal dimension of the asymmetry (§4.6). \item A review of \textbf{bidirectional systems} in NLP (§3.3) and the observation that bidirectionality has not transferred to most domain-specific formal systems despite being available since the 1970s. \item Six \textbf{counter-arguments} to our framework, identified and addressed (§6.1, Appendix A). \item A discussion of \textbf{large language models} as an apparent counter-example to the asymmetry thesis, and why the asymmetry persists in displaced form (§6.5). \end{enumerate}
+\item A systematic identification and analysis of \textbf{six independent dimensions} of the generation-recognition asymmetry (§4). \item Two dimensions --- \textbf{directionality} (D3, §4.3) and \textbf{temporality} (D6, §4.6) --- that, \textbf{to our knowledge}, have not been explicitly identified as structural dimensions within a unified taxonomy of this asymmetry in formal language theory, despite extensive study of their underlying aspects (Russell-Carroll-Warwick 1990; Hale 2001; Levy 2008; and the \emph{P-chain} framework in psycholinguistics, Dell \& Chang 2013). \item A critique of the naive ``generation easy, parsing hard'' characterization: the real asymmetry is structural (the recognizer's difficulty is imposed, the generator's is chosen), not a simple difficulty gap (§1.3). \item A formal-language-theory connection between the \textbf{surprisal framework} of \citet{hale2001probabilistic} and \citet{levy2008expectation} and the temporal dimension of the asymmetry (§4.6).
+This connection already exists in the psycholinguistic \emph{P-chain} perspective \citep{dell2014pchain}; our contribution is to situate it within the formal framework. \item A review of \textbf{bidirectional systems} in NLP (§3.3) and the observation that bidirectionality has not transferred to most domain-specific formal systems despite being available since the 1970s. \item Six \textbf{counter-arguments} to our framework, identified and addressed (§6.1, Appendix A). \item A discussion of \textbf{large language models} as an apparent counter-example to the asymmetry thesis, and why the asymmetry persists in displaced form (§6.5). \end{enumerate}